-When deployed on the ground, foreign officers should at all times refer to and - as a rule - be under the supervision of members of the host competent authorities that are properly briefed on the operational plan and able to communicate in a language that the foreign officer understands.
-The communication lines between foreign officers, the host contact(s), the management of the deployed police forces and other key players should be efficient and fully functional during an event and, to the necessary extent, also before and after the event.
+When deployed on the ground, foreign officers should at all times refer to and - as a rule - be under the supervision of members of the host country's competent authorities who are properly briefed on the operational plan and able to communicate in a language that the foreign officer understands.
+The communication lines between foreign officers, the host contact(s), the management of the police forces deployed and other key players should be efficient and fully functional during an event and, to the necessary extent, also before and after the event.

-III.3.3 LIAISON OFFICERS6
+III.3.3 LIAISON OFFICERS